About this article

 Muscle stiffness and shaking

 In later stages, muscles may tighten and waste away, making sitting or lying uncomfortable for extended periods.
 Carers need to reposition regularly to prevent pressure sores and maintain comfort.
+A specialist dementia carer will manage this as part of a structured daily routine.

 Weight and appetite changes

-Weight loss is common in advanced stages.
+Dementia UK notes that weight loss and eating difficulties are among the most common physical challenges in moderate to advanced dementia.
 Soft meals, smaller portions, and mealtime supervision help maintain nutrition and prevent dehydration.
-If swallowing difficulties develop, a speech and language therapist can provide tailored guidance.

 Toilet and bladder issues